 If you are a Fairfield resident who is currently eligible but does not have the ability to schedule an appointment via the computer, you can call our COVID-19 Vaccination Call Center where a volunteer will assist you in obtaining an appointment.

-With thanks to our new Director of the Bigelow Center for Senior Services, Brenda Steele, and the CERT volunteers staffing it each day, the phone line is targeted to provide support and guidance for eligible vaccine recipients.
+The phone line is targeted to provide support and guidance for eligible vaccine recipients.
 The call center is open Monday through Friday from 10:00 a.m. to 1:00 p.m. and voicemails will be returned when calls come in outside the operating hours.